Probiotics | Discharge | Swelling | Discoloration

 Conclusion

-Vaginal health is vital during pregnancy and childbirth.
+Vaginal health is important during pregnancy and childbirth.
 Understanding how each stage of pregnancy affects vaginal health helps to minimize risks for both mothers and babies.

 To ensure vaginal health during and after pregnancy refrain from using any scented pads or tampons, avoid douching, and instead wash the vagina with warm water and unscented soap.